gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

 If a function argument isolation region is for a:

-* non-isolated function then the region is considered to be non-isolated to a specific isolation domain.
+* `nonisolated` function then the region is considered to be disconnected.

 * method with isolated self then the region is considered to be isolated to isolated self's isolation domain and in the actor's region.
 The reason for